SixArm/venn/doc/benchmarks.md

     user  0m1.515s
     sys   0m0.009s

-Result: `venn` is a approximately a bit faster.
+Result: `venn` is a approximately the same speed, maybe a bit faster.